silasechegini/Quick-UI/README.md

 ## Features

-- 🚀 Reusable React components with TypeScript
+- 🚀 Reusable React components with TypeScript.
-- 📚 Interactive documentation with Storybook
+- 📚 Interactive documentation with Storybook.
-- ✅ Comprehensive testing with Vitest
+- ✅ Comprehensive testing with Vitest.
-- 🎨 SCSS modules for styling
+- 🎨 SCSS modules for styling.
-- 🔧 Modern build tooling with tsup
+- 🔧 Modern build tooling with tsup.
-- 📦 Tree-shakeable ESM and CJS builds
+- 📦 Tree-shakeable ESM and CJS builds.
-- ♿ Accessibility testing with @storybook/addon-a11y
+- ♿ Accessibility testing with @storybook/addon-a11y.
-- 🔍 Linting with ESLint and formatting with Prettier
+- 🔍 Linting with ESLint and formatting with Prettier.

 ## Prerequisites